 Paymaster architecture allows them to follow the model of "pre-charge, and later refund".
 E.g. a token-paymaster may pre-charge the user with the max possible price of the transaction, and refund the user with the excess afterwards.

-If the factory does use CREATE2 or some other deterministic method to create the wallet, it's expected to return the wallet address even if the wallet has already been created.
-This comes to make it easier for clients to query the address without knowing if the wallet has already been deployed, by simulating a call to entryPoint.getSenderAddress()
+If the factory does use CREATE2 0xF5 or some other deterministic method to create the Account, it's expected to return the Account address even if it had already been created.

 then the operation is aborted.